jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-curation.md

     jf c add
     ```

    - When prompted for the access token, use the token generated from Artifactory.
 For more details, refer to the [JFrog CLI documentation](https://docs.jfrog-applications.jfrog.io/jfrog-applications/jfrog-cli/configurations/jfrog-platform-configuration#adding-and-editing-configured-servers).

     ```
     jf c show
     ```

    - It should present Artifactory server just added (with default true)
      </br></br>
 2. **Configure JFrog CLI for Project**</br>
    Ensure your project is configured in the JFrog CLI with the repository you would like to resolve dependencies from.
 Here are details for each package manager:

    - **NPM:**

-      - Set the resolved repository using the [**jf npmc**](https://docs.jfrog-applications.jfrog.io/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory/package-managers-integration#setting-npm-repositories).
+      - Set the resolved repository using the [**jf npmc**](https://docs.jfrog-applications.jfrog.io/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory/package-managers-integration#setting-npm-repositories) command inside the project directory.

    - **MAVEN:**

       - Set the resolved repository using the [**jf mvnc**](https://docs.jfrog-applications.jfrog.io/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory/package-managers-integration#setting-maven-repositories) command inside the project directory.

-      - Configure pass-through on the curated repositories.
+   - **PIP:**

-<br/></br>
+       - Set the resolved repository using the [**jf pipc**](https://docs.jfrog-applications.jfrog.io/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory/package-managers-integration#setting-python-repository) command inside the project directory (The only package installer supported for now by Python is "pip").

 #### Commands Params